 Plan Your Journeys

 If you want to get away for the weekend, you will need to give your kids some responsibility to pack the bags and get the house tidied up while you are working.
-This will not only keep them busy, but also out of trouble, while teaching them some responsibility.
-In case you have teenagers in the family, you can put them in charge of doing the research and planning the itinerary, so you can sit back and spend less time on planning.
+This will not only keep them busy but also out of trouble while teaching them some responsibility.
+In case you have teenagers in the family, you can put them in charge of doing the research and planning the itinerary, booking lodges and mode of transport, so you can sit back and spend less time on planning.
+If you are bringing your pet along on vacation, then make sure you are the one to plan on how you will be traveling with them and check out a Pet Friendly Hotel for them to stay in, you can put your teenager in charge of packing the pet’s things like food and treats so you don’t have to do everything.

 Be Prepared for Emergencies